• Skip to main content

 • These delicious, baked Hot Ham and Cheese Sandwiches are also known as Tailgate Sandwiches because they are the perfect game-day party fare.
 They are bursting with flavor and gooey cheese!

 • These delicious ham and cheese pretzel bites are the PERFECT party or game day food!
-A ham and cheese combo are wrapped up perfectly in a salty and buttery crust to make the perfect finger food.
 Don’t be intimidated by the cooking process.
 It’s way easier than it looks!
 You will not be disappointed.

 Print Pin Rate